Shenlab-MGH/cluster-annotation-and-plot/README.md

 Install simple packages in Anaconda/miniconda: pip install numpy pillow scipy opencv-python matplotlib
 ## Run in Spyder directly for demo
-Just change the file path
+Demo data can be found in https://drive.google.com/drive/folders/178iLlry_SljQgYjVugfMqxr445cIK59v?usp=drive_link And change the file path

 # Expect output:
 txt and Figures will be saved in defined path